All Episodes

 They were all farmers.

-I mean that that's that's what is so amazing about how this story has been rewritten.
+I mean, that's what is so amazing about how this story has been rewritten.

-And it was a small ship it conditions that that people today, even in poverty would not would not tolerate.
+And it was a small ship, conditions that people today, even in poverty, would not tolerate.

 And they tried to do it where everybody had the same because they thought there would be less acrimony and fewer rivalries if everybody got the same amount of what was produced.

-And they've they quickly learned and William Bradford's the suite wrote about it.
+And they quickly learned, and William Bradford's the suite wrote about it.

-starving time for for many of the pilgrims and they the the Thanksgivings that they had at the end of the year I think one historian said that it it was not so much a feast as it was what you would do at your last supper.
+And the Thanksgivings that they had at the end of the year, I think one historian said that it was not so much a feast as it was what you would do at your Last Supper.

-And so the the challenge for my son right now is finding these primary sources and data to show where that is and I was calling to see if you had access to to that kind of data or could put me in touch with your um uh historians who helped you in in researching this book.
+And I was calling to see if you had access to that kind of data or could put me in touch with your historians who helped you in researching this book.

-And you you can read, you can read historical accounts that that that totally try to uh blast the the Bradford account to Smitherenes simply because there's a political agenda attached uh to everything.
+And you can read historical accounts that totally try to blast the Bradford account to Smithereens simply because there's a political agenda attached to everything.

 So part of it is knowing what to reject, and part of it's knowing what to reject based on who and their motivations and so forth.

-These were religious people, and they were, and Bradford was their leader, and they were thanking God for having survived and found a way to prosper.
+These were religious people, and Bradford was their leader, and they were thanking God for having survived and found a way to prosper.

-And as I say, we historians who go to great lengths and spend many countless hours researching things, uh, sometimes get very protective of uh things that that we have uh discovered, found, written about, what have you.
+And as I say, we historians who go to great lengths and spend many countless hours researching things sometimes get very protective of things that we have discovered, found, written about, what have you.

 By the way, he was talking about this.